ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

   echo "local2.* -/var/log/haproxy.log" >> /etc/rsyslog.conf
   ```

-  The above will set rsyslog to listen to UDP port `514` and limit it to `localhost` connections only.
-The last line will set the HAProxy logs to go `/var/log/haproxy.log`.
+The previous commands set r`syslog` to listen to UDP port `514` and limit it to `localhost` connections only.
+The last line sets the HAProxy logs to go `/var/log/haproxy.log`.

-5. Restart rsyslog so that the changes take effect:
+Step 5.
+Restart `rsyslog` so that the changes take effect:

   ```
   service rsyslog restart
   ```

-6. Add a new HAProxy configuration - `/etc/haproxy/haproxy.cfg` - note the `maxconn 20` line.
+Step 6.
+Add a new HAProxy configuration - `/etc/haproxy/haproxy.cfg` - note the `maxconn 20` line.
 Per the [manual page](https://cbonte.github.io/haproxy-dconv/1.6/configuration.html#maxconn) “Proxies will stop accepting connections when this limit is reached.”
-In other words, this configuration should only allow us up to **20** connections at the same time.
+In other words, this configuration allows us only up to **20** connections at the same time.

 What is the `fullconn 20` line?
-From the [manual page](https://cbonte.github.io/haproxy-dconv/1.6/configuration.html#4-fullconn) “the number of connections on the backend which will make the servers use the maximal number of connections.”
+From the [manual page](https://cbonte.github.io/haproxy-dconv/1.6/configuration.html#4-fullconn) it's defined as “the number of connections on the backend which will make the servers use the maximal number of connections.”

   ```
 global